djnnvx/yellow/README.md

 For next version, i want to take care of at least two items described here:

-* `scan`: add toolbox scan script to automatically integrate it with nmap and other CLI tools
 * `scan`: integrate browser-dependant tools (katana, ...) (still TBD),
 * `osint`: add support for more dorks
 * `osint`: shodan API integration